RheingoldRiver/spritecreator_yil/README.md

 ## Sprite Creator
+Tooling is complicated & code is not, so this is not a CLI tool.
+Instead, you will edit the actual code to do what you want.
+If you think you can figure out on your own how to do this feel free to fork/clone and skip the readme, but I will provide instructions too.
 ### Instructions
 Edit only `sprite_from_folder.py`, please don't touch `sprite_creator.py`, or if you do & you break stuff don't ask me for help fixing it